shmiko/shmiko.github.io/_posts/2016-03-08-journey-into-javascript-objects.md

 ---

 ## Functions
- Functions are also objects, known as first class objects
+ Functions are also objects, known as first class objects.

 ```javascript
  var treasureChest = function(){
    return "you get nuthin' doing that!";